eczarny/spectacle/README.md

 # Requirements

-Spectacle has been built, and designed, for Mac OS X 10.6 or later.
+Spectacle has been built, and designed, for OS X 10.7 or later.
+Xcode 4.4.1 is recommended for building the project.

-Those building the standalone application only need [ZeroKit] [2], which can be pulled down as a submodule with the following commands:
+Those building Spectacle only need [ZeroKit] [2], which can be pulled down as a submodule with the following commands:

     $ git submodule init
     $ git submodule update